 The applications for today’s team communication technology extend well beyond improved team communication in the workplace.
 As the hospitality industry is discovering, the same technology that is bringing their team closer can also be used to increase telephone efficiency, reduce call response time, and improve that all-important customer satisfaction.

-When equipped with a call handling function, headset solutions not only enhance communication across the team but meaning any staff employee can accept a phone call wherever they are in the store, at the touch of a button.
+When equipped with a call handling function, headset solutions not only enhance communication across the team but means any staff employee can accept a phone call wherever they are in the store, at the touch of a button.

 Our headsets are also linked with rugged handsets that can be placed around any part of the store.
 A loudspeaker mode plays a clear and communicative tone when an incoming call is received, making call notifications easier to hear even in busy hospitality environments.